-The Italian believes his side will qualify for the knockout stages of Europe's premier cup competition but insists it must improve defensively and take its chances.
+The Italian believes his side will qualify for the knockout stages of Europe's premier cup competition but insists they must improve defensively if they are to do so

-The Manchester club will be looking to kickstart its campaign with a win against Ajax on Wednesday evening, but the Italian manager has warned against complacency at the Amsterdam ArenA.
+The Manchester club will be looking to kick-start their campaign with a win against Ajax on Wednesday evening, but the Italian has warned against complacency at the Amsterdam ArenA.

 "People think it will be easy on Wednesday but Ajax have a good young team and will play well.
 It is more difficult away from home," he added.